libp2p/specs/peer-ids/peer-ids.md

 - `libp2p-key` multicodec is mandatory when serializing to text (ensures Peer Id is self-describing)
 - `base32`  is the default multibase encoding: projects are free to use a different one if it is more suited to their needs

+##### Decoding string representation

+To decode a CID, follow the following algorithm:

+- If it is 46 characters long and starts with `Qm...`, it's a CIDv0.
+Decode it as base58btc multihash.
+- Otherwise, decode it according to the multibase and [CID spec][cid-decoding].

 Examples: